MarcoRoma96/paccobot/README.md

 - `/hello` or `/start`: reply with a simple message but actually does nothing.

-## Good ideas for developer contributuions:
+## Good ideas for developer contributions:
 - make buttons to select existing championship or players, or explicitly create a new one
 - allow to delete points (actually, it can be managed by a negative point addition)
 - allow to delete players and championships